bhanuc/node-nc-cluster/README.md

 - Configuration/Customzation.
 Multiple configurations and easily to add more.

 - Does not interfeir with others libraries.
-If you fork other workers processes outside the nc-cluster library, will it not kill or destroy any worker that has not been forked by the library itself.
+You can safely use libraries that take advantage of the cluster module to as lon the never call require('cluster').setupMaster method.

 - Monitor.
-The library will auto respawn dead workers and may choice to allocate more workers up to concurrency.max) when the system is busy and decrease it when the system is mostly idle.
+The library will monitor the system and respawn, increase and decrease the number of workers depending of the resource usage.

 #Usage:

 ```
     var ncCluster = require('nc-cluster');

     // (optional)
     ncCluster.concurrency({
       min: 2,
       max: 4
     });

     // (optional)
     ncCluster.worker({
       shutdownTime: 5000 // ms to do a graceful shutdown before automatically killed by force.
     });

     // (required)
     ncCluster.init({
       exec: __dirname + '/worker.js'
     });

     // (optional)
     ncCluster.restart();

     // (optional)
     ncCluster.quit();
-´´´

 #Installation:

 ```
     npm install nc-cluster
-´´´

 #Test:
 Within the nc-cluster folder, type:
 ```
     npm test
-´´´

 #Reference